dr-cs/databases/slides/advanced-sql.md

 # Natural Joins

-The using clause, also called a natural join, joins on a like-named column from each table and includes it only once.
+The `USING` clause, also called a natural join, equijoins on a like-named column from each table and includes the join column only once.

 ```sql
 mysql> select * from pub join book using (book_id);